Donald Trump 2024 presidential campaign: Debate with Joe Biden

-On June 27, 2024, the first of two debates in the election season took place, with Trump up against Joe Biden.
+On June 27, 2024, the first of two debates in the election season took place, with Trump up against Joe Biden in the initial rematch.
 The debate was defined by Biden's "disastrous" performance, as he rambled incoherently and repeatedly lost his train of thought.
 This exacerbated already-existing concerns about the President's fitness to serve.
 With Trump comfortably proclaimed the winner of the debate—an Ipsos/FiveThirtyEight poll found that 60% of respondents thought that Trump won, compared with only 21% for his opponent—the former President's lead in national polls expanded, and Democratic officials began calling for Biden to drop out of the race.
 Nevertheless, some commentators pointed out that Biden's poor performance merely overshadowed Trump's persistent lying throughout the debate.
 Doyle McManus of The Los Angeles Times opined that "nobody won, but Biden clearly lost".

 Trump v.
 United States

 In the legal case Trump v.
 United States, Trump argued that the Constitution allows for absolute immunity for all presidential actions—even those criminal—unless the Senate successfully votes to impeach.
 His argument was rejected by most political commentators and two lower courts.
 In a unanimous ruling by the three-judge panel of the U.S. Court of Appeals for the District of Columbia, the court stated that if Trump's theory of constitutional authority were accepted, it would "collapse our system of separated powers" and put a president above the law.
 Nevertheless, in July 2024, the U.S. Supreme Court sided with Trump in a partisan 6–3 decision.
 It determined that the Constitution affords the President with absolute immunity for acts within his constitutional purview and presumptive immunity for official acts, but provides no immunity for unofficial acts.